frankelavsky/academic_homepage/_posts/2025-05-25-just-a-tool.markdown

 Tools, then, aren't "neutral" in any way.

-My dissertation centers on this tension and builds on it: well, if tools aren't neutral - *then what?* In my dissertation, I focus on accessibility and tool design as an intervention, but the concepts, imperatives, and calls to action in my dissertation can be applied more broadly:
+My dissertation centers on this tension and builds on it: well, if tools aren't neutral - *then what?* In my thesis, I focus on the accessibility of visualizations, with tool design as an intervention.
+But the concepts, imperatives, and calls to action in my dissertation can be applied more broadly:

 We must interrogate and reshape our technologies.
 We need to fight back against design that flattens our humanity at the benefit of efficiency and productivity.
 We need to question how our tools have created infrastructures and landscapes that are hostile to human existence.
 And of course: